IDMNYU/IdeationPrototypingSpring19-Bennett/Care_Package.md

 Be sure to include a short narration (written or audio) talking about what each item is and why you chose it.

-Post this narration and images of the *actual* items to your site, under "homework".
+Post this narration and images of the *actual* items to your site, under "homework" section.